-The consolidated financial statements include all subsidiaries of the Company.
+These consolidated financial statements include all subsidiaries of the Company.
 Subsidiaries are entities over which the Company is able, directly or indirectly, to control financial and operating policies, which is the authority usually connected with holding majority voting rights.
 Subsidiaries are fully consolidated from the date on which control is acquired by the Company.
 They are de-consolidated from the date that control by the Company ceases.
-All significant inter-company transactions and balances are eliminated.